GDPR – Age of Consent – No Longer Child’s Play

 As adults we can of course make informed decisions about how our own data is collected or processed.
 But what about children?
 At what age are they expected to be able to make their own decisions?
 And is this reasonable or realistic?

-What's a suitable age of consent in relation to GDPR?
+What's the age of consent in relation to GDPR?

 Is that low enough?
 Or too high?

-However, children are unwittingly giving away rights to the private data and putting their online security at risk says the UK’s Children’s Commissioner.
+Despite the regulations, the UK's Children's Commissioner say that children are unwittingly giving away rights to their private data and putting their online security at risk.

-As with most adults, if I want to know anything about social media, I’ll ask a child member of my family or circle of friends, there are no greater experts in the use of social media sites than children – but experts in compliance we can tell from these statistics alone, they are not.
+As with most adults, if I want to know anything about social media, I’ll ask a child in my family or circle of friends.
+There are no greater experts in the use of social media sites than children – but experts in compliance, we can tell from these statistics alone, they are not.

-Having said that, even common sense should tell us that children, even at the age of 13, cannot reasonably be expected to make informed choices about their rights relating to personal data, the world of data protection is a minefield, and filled with legal and compliance professionals who can debate the topics and intricacies of such for hours on end, yet under the UK’s enactment of GDPR, we will be allowing children as young as 13 to be making their own decisions regarding their own data protection.
+The world of data protection is a minefield and filled with legal and compliance professionals who can debate the topics and intricacies of such for hours on end.
+Yet under GDPR, we are allowing children as young as 13 to make decisions regarding their own data protection.